-NOTE: If you use a computer issued by a company (meaning, it’s the company’s property), you should not use a VPN as it may violate their security policies.
-Check with your system administrator before installing/configuring VPNs.
+NOTE: If you use a computer issued by a company (meaning, it’s the company’s property), you should use a corporate VPN.
+Check with your system administrator before configuring a VPN.

 Free VPNs may limit connectivity or inject advertisements into your surfing experience.
 However, they offer an increased level of security for most people.
 Free VPNs also tend to have lesser-quality traffic, including spammers, so if you post comments on blogs, you may be restricted.

 - Tor & Tor Browser (Not a VPN exactly, but can be.)

 The downside of a free VPN is how they use your data.
 Intent data could very well be sourced from free VPN users to surface search intent and marketing data.
 Free VPN providers, in therory, could also apply cookie-jacking networkwide and users wouldn’t know.